marisacasillas/chatterlab/content/courses/HLI2022/Casillas-HLI-Spring2022-Syllabus.md

 * Pre-class reading: UL Chapter 8

-* **Mini paper 3 due today**: Describe the difference between signal meaning and speaker meaning.
-Give three real examples (cite accessible sources) demonstrating ways in which these two types of meaning can diverge.
-For each example, describe how we as analysts can _know_ there is a difference in the meaning and what recipients need to know/do in order to recover the speaker meaning from the signal [2500 words **max**]

 *  **Due today for the scientific report**: Find two participants for the matcher-director portion of data collection, establish a testing time _BEFORE end of day on Wednesday, April 27th_, and send your participants the official Zoom link (we will provide one).
 Cc your TA to confirm that you have done this.

 ### Thursday, 28 April 2022 (5.2): Understanding intentions and signaling